-- Quality over quantity: Previously, the quantity was considered more than quality, but now everything has changed.
+- Quality over quantity: Previously, the quantity was considered more than quality, but everything has changed.
 Quality is a priority for Google.
-It doesn’t matter if you have some pages, but they must be rich in diversity because a perfect web page is better than a hundred worthless web pages.
+It doesn’t matter if you have some pages, but they must be diverse because a perfect web page is better than a hundred worthless web pages.

-- Pay more attention to creating links: In the last decade, Google counts the number of internal and external links, regardless of whether they exist in the related content.
+- Please pay more attention to creating links: In the last decade, Google has counted the number of internal and external links regardless of whether they exist in the related content.
 But now, as a change, relationships that point to irrelevant content are exempt.

-- Keyword accuracy competition: Previously, there wasn’t much competition for a single keyword.
-However, now the game for keyword accuracy has grown so much that Google is considering several things to rank web pages.
+- Keyword accuracy competition: Previously, there was little competition for a single keyword.
+However, the game for keyword accuracy has grown so much that Google is considering several things to rank web pages.

-- Changes in the Google user interface: fragments, voice search, podcasts, site structure data and new changes in the user interface are some of the things that play an essential role in attracting traffic from Google.
+- Changes in the Google user interface: fragments of voice search podcasts’ site structure data and new changes in the user interface are some of the things that play an essential role in attracting traffic from Google.

-- Link attributes: Previously, rel-tag had only one attribute that is rel = “nofollow” for all paid, sponsored, UGC and untrusted links.
-But now the red label has three properties that are rel = “nofollow,” rel = “sponsored,” rel = “relc”.
+- Link attributes: Previously, rel-tag had only one attribute, rel = “nofollow” for all paid sponsored UGC and untrusted links.
+But now the red label has three properties that are real = “nofollow”, rel = “sponsored” rel = “relic”.

 - Google Search Console (GSC): There has been a specific breakthrough in Google Search Console, or you can say that your pattern changed a few years ago.